‘The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.’

 ‘Then the man and his wife heard the sound of the Lord God as he was walking in the garden in the cool of the day, and they hid from the Lord God among the trees of the garden.
 But the Lord God called to the man, “Where are you?” ‘ Genesis 3:8-9

-The first question in the Bible is the first question God is always asking, asking them and asking us ‘Where are you?’.
-God knows exactly where they are.
-He gives them a chance to name it for themselves, just as He asked them to name the animals now He asked them to name their fear, their sin, their disobedience.
+This first question in the Bible is the first question God always asks, asks them and asks us ‘Where are you?’.
+God knew exactly where they were.
+He was giving them a chance to name it for themselves, just as He asked them to name the animals now He asked them to name their fear, their sin, their disobedience.
 The way we name things reveals where our heart is.
 Our failure to name in truth reveals the truth of where we are at.
-Adam answers in partial truth, a trick he learned from the hiss in the wind.
+Adam answers in partial truth, a trick he learned from the hiss on the wind.

 He answered, “I heard you in the garden, and I was afraid because I was naked; so I hid.”

 And he said, “Who told you that you were naked?
 Have you eaten from the tree that I commanded you not to eat from?”
 Genesis 3: 10-11